Brother-x86/malleable-rust-loader/README.md

 6. Eventually replace the Loader configuration if it found a new valid one, or try to fetch an other valid config Link
 7. Verify if exec defuse conditions are met before next steps
 8. Run the defined payloads !

+If payload run in Thread, go to an other loop.

 ## Execution workflow